-Mongolia has a strongly continental climate, with four distinctive seasons, high fluctuations of temperature, low precipitation and clear climate differences according to latitude and altitude.
-Average temperatures range between around -4 and -8°C in and between mountain ranges climbing to around 2°C in the steppe desert region and around 6°C in the southern desert bordering China.
+Mongolia has a strongly continental climate, with four fluctuations of temperatures, low precipitation and marked regional variations depending on latitude and altitude.
+Average temperatures range between around -4°C and -8°C in and between mountain ranges climbing to around 2°C in the steppe desert region and around 6°C in the southern desert bordering China.
 Temperature varies dramatically throughout the year.
-Historically maximum temperatures have peaked at around 24°C in July, while January minimum temperatures drop to around -28°C. Annual precipitation rarely exceeds 400 mm, and is often much lower in the south and central desert and steppe regions.
-An estimated 85% of precipitation falls between April and September.
+Historically maximum temperatures have peaked at around 24°C in July, while January minimum temperatures drop to around -28°C. Annual precipitation rarely exceeds 400 mm and is typically much lower in the south and central desert and steppe regions.
+In the Gobi Desert, annual rainfall is only 40 mm.
+Nationally, an estimated 85% of precipitation falls between April and September.
 Small inter-annual variations in precipitation can lead to severe drought events, with some regions not experiencing rainfall at all.

 - Maximum temperatures have risen 2.6°C while minimum temperatures have risen only 0.3°C over the same period.

 - A decline in average annual precipitation of 7% over the period 1940 – 2015 is reported.
 The country’s central regions have felt this decline in rainfall most strongly, including the proportionately large increase in winter snowfall.

 - The number of consecutive wet days and the number of days with heavy precipitation are also believed to have declined over the period 1971-2015.